-Pot-bellied Japanese security guards reach TikTok stardom
+Ordinary Japanese ‘salarymen’ reach TikTok stardom

-TOKYO (AP) — They’re your run-of-the-mill Japanese “salarymen,” hard-working, pot-bellied, friendly and, well, rather regular.
+TOKYO (AP) — They’re your run-of-the-mill “salarymen,” as company workers in Japan are called — hardworking, friendly and, well, rather regular.

-But the chief executive and general manager at a tiny Japanese security company are among the nation’s biggest TikTok stars, drawing 2.7 million followers and 54 million likes, and honored with awards as a trend-setter on the video-sharing app.
+But the chief executive and general manager at a tiny Japanese security company are among the nation’s biggest TikTok stars, drawing 2.7 million followers and 54 million likes, and honored with awards as a trendsetter on the video-sharing app.

 Daikyo Security Co.’s account, which gathers goofy dances, gobbled instant noodles and other everyday fare, is the brainchild of the company president.